hhm000827/IERG3810_simplified_Arknight/README.md

 # IERG3810_simplified_Arknight
 Project for IERG 3810.
 It is simplified Arknight which is a tower defense game.
-Licensed by hhm000827 (Me).
+Copyright by hhm000827 (Me).

 Don't try to copy and use in IERG3810 since they are the king of the source code.